d-plaindoux/celma/README.md

 The previous parser mixes char analysis and high-level term construction.
 This can be done in a different manner since Celma is a generalized parser combinator implementation.

-For instance a first parser dedicated to lexeme recognition can be designed.
-Then on top of this lexer an expression parser can be easily designed.
+For instance, a first parser dedicated to lexeme recognition can be designed.
+Then, on top of this lexer an expression parser can be easily designed.

 ### Tokenizer

-A tokenizer consumes a stream of char and produces tokens.
+A tokeniser consumes a stream of characters and produces tokens.

 ```rust
 parsec_rules!(